reachmahi/PS_Assessment/README.md

 Next, you will see the inline section, which lists commands to run on your newly created VM.
 For this example, the commands will be for:

 Installing Apache (install httpd) and starting the webserver (systemctl start httpd);
-Creating an index.html file that will have its contents displayed when testing the server.
-The file contains the text to be shown: My Test Website With Help From Terraform Provisioner;
-Moving the index.html file to /var/www/html/ – Apache web root directory – after provisioning.
+Creating an index.html file that will have its contents displayed when testing the server Moving the index.html file to /var/www/html/ – Apache web root directory – after provisioning.

 Next, comes the connection block: this block tells Terraform what kind of connection to make when it’s running these commands.
 In this case, the connection type is ssh, and the username is ec2-user.

 The private_key is of the typical .ssh/id_rsa format from Linux.
 This line creates a file called ~/.ssh/id_rsa and puts the AWS EC2 user’s PEM-encoded RSA key in it.
 Since you are SSHing into the EC2 with the PEM-encoded RSA key, the host has access to execute commands.
 Terraform will grab the contents from the variable declared earlier (associate_public_ip_address = true).

-3) This helps in the infrastructure set up once you hit terraform apply
+3) This helps in the infrastructure set up once you hit terraform apply the resources which will be created after hitting terraform apply

+data.aws_availability_zones.azs
+data.aws_route_table.main_route_table
+data.aws_ssm_parameter.webserver-ami
+aws_default_route_table.internet_route
+aws_instance.webserver
+aws_internet_gateway.igw
+aws_key_pair.webserver-key
+aws_security_group.sg
+aws_subnet.subnet
+aws_vpc.vpc

 Useful links
 https://aws.amazon.com/blogs/compute/query-for-the-latest-amazon-linux-ami-ids-using-aws-systems-manager-parameter-store/